 I have received generous compliments on these canines’ patterns and tutorials, such as that the patterns are adorable, the instructions are easy to follow, the materials are readily available, and they are perfect gifts to make.
 Thank you for your generous feedback from various channels.
 All these compliments are the motivation I need to keep my inspiration going.

 Additionally, nothing beats the excitement when I get to see your creations out of my craft patterns and tutorials.
 I love to see your version and the character that you have given them.

 Beagle Key Holder Sewing Pattern

 scroll ⬇️ to get the free sewing pattern & tutorial

 The Beagle Key Holder is a cute little key pouch that measures approximately palm size (3.5″ x 3.5″) and has a lobster claw clasp that connects to a split ring via a cord or chain.
 Pull the split keyring out of the key holder to get the keys, and pull the clasp to draw the keys back to the pouch.
 The keyring can easily hold up to eight keys or maybe more.
 Also, there is a zipper pocket at the back of the dog key holder for you to keep something small and safe.

 The pouch pattern template comes in PDF format for immediate download.
 You may enlarge the template during printing to get a larger size if needed.

 In the Year of the Dog, Craft Passion wishes all readers, followers, and fellow crafters a happy and prosperous Chinese New Year.
 May your life be filled with laughter and happiness, enduring ample time to create a handful of crafts, accomplish a joyful and peaceful lifestyle.

 I hope you have a great time sewing this Beagle Dog Key Pouch.
-It beats all the other designer key pouch that anyone can buy from a shop!
+It beats all the other designer key pouches that anyone can buy from a shop!
 This key pouch is handmade, unique, and a limited edition.